Michael-Borovinskiy/ClientStateProfiler/Architecture.md

 ## Overview

-**ClientStateProfiler** is an educational Java microservice project for monitoring the state of financial institution clients.
+**ClientStateProfiler** is an educational Java/Python microservice project for monitoring the state of financial institution clients.
 The system provides user management and expertise (financial monitoring) records with role-based access control, and is augmented with a Metabase BI dashboard for visualizing expertise data.

 ---